 This Mutual Resolution can inform policy and can help encourage automotive industries to reduce CFP via improved efficiencies at all stages of the life cycle.
 The methodology shall be has been developed respecting the principles of transparency and consistency.
 It also strikes a balance between accuracy and workload, considering the automotive industry's complex supply chain.

-3. Existing regulations and standards
+3. Existing guidelines, regulations and standards